s-suby/s-suby/README.md

 ## 🏦 Microsoft Fabric — BankPulse Analytics

-End-to-end **retail banking analytics solution** covering the complete journey from source data ingestion to an interactive Power BI executive dashboard.
+An end-to-end **retail banking analytics solution** built to demonstrate how banking data can move from source ingestion through Microsoft Fabric into an executive Power BI reporting layer.

 ### Main Components